-The program aims at stopping poaching, trafficking and demand for wildlife and wildlife products illegally traded between Africa and Asia.
-It is a comprehensive effort to protect threatened species and their habitats, with a suite of investments to address the problems and look for short- and long-term solutions in the source, transit and demand countries.
+The GWP supports on-the-ground actions with a platform for knowledge exchange and coordination and is a comprehensive effort to protect threatened species and their habitats, with a suite of investments to address the problems and to look for short and long-term solutions in the source, transit, and demand countries.

 Source countries: enhancing antipoaching tracking and intelligence operations; increasing the size of conservation areas and improving their management; integrated land-use planning; strengthening enforcement; and providing opportunities for development through nature-based tourism and other agrobiodiversity, forestry, and natural resource projects that benefit local communities.

 Transit states: supporting law enforcement capacity, using DNA markers, tracking known shipments of illegal wildlife products to identify the source of wildlife, and strengthening efforts against corruption at all levels.

 Demand countries: targeted awareness-raising among consumers across the world, increasing legal deterrents for purchase, and changing behavior of the general public.

 As part of Phase II of the program, the GWP is building on the efforts of national projects to combat illegal wildlife trade and expanding the program to new countries and regions to continue to fight IWT in source, transit, and demand countries, and using wildlife as the cornerstone for sustainable development.
 The program also includes a global coordination and knowledge management project that will focus on preventing the extinction of known threatened species, and wildlife for sustainable development.

 Phase II is investing in financial and technical resources on three fronts: conservation of habitats and wildlife; promotion of a wildlife-based economy; and combating wildlife trafficking.